 - Courses with Limits.
 Departments may set numeric limits, and the computer will close the course when the limit is reached.

-The deadline for free add/drop is February 17.
-After February 17, you will be charged $45 per course for changes to your spring term schedule.
-You may use SCORE to drop courses through 5pm, Friday, April 13.
+The deadline for add/drop is the end of the second week of classes each semester.
+After that period, you will be charged $45 per course for changes to your spring term schedule.
+You may use TigerHub to drop courses through the end of the ninth week of classes.

 Be sure to let your departmental representative or adviser know if you intend to drop a departmental course, as this may affect your departmental requirements.
 Seniors also need the approval of their residential college dean to drop spring term courses.
 You should present your residential college dean with a completed Course Enrollment Worksheet, listing the course or courses you wish to drop, and for him or her to approve changes.
 The worksheet is available as a .pdf document on the TigerHub website.
 Copies are also available in your residential college office, and in the Office of the Registrar.
 Remember, dropping courses without your academic adviser’s approval may put your graduation at risk.